 to find out how much “A” you have.

-Low self-esteem is linked to social anxiety disorder
+Low Self-Esteem Low self-esteem is linked to social anxiety disorder

 (SAD) and generalized anxiety disorder (GAD).
 Whether low self-esteem leads to anxiety disorders or anxiety disorders lead to low self-esteem, it’s clear that the two are inextricably connected.
 If you’re prone to feeling bad about yourself, focus on your positive characteristics.
 Write them down, practice positive self-talk and get plenty of exercise to help improve your overall mental health